keras-team/keras-io/templates/getting_started/benchmarks.md

 Framework performance depends heavily on the specific model.
-Keras 3 empowers you to select the fastest framework for your task – an option almost always to outperform both Keras 2 and reference PyTorch implementations.
+Keras 3 empowers you to select the fastest framework for your task – an option almost always to be equally good or outperform both Keras 2 and reference PyTorch implementations.
 Importantly, Keras 3 models deliver excellent out-of-the-box performance without requiring complex, low-level optimizations.

 ## References